close

 Words: 861|Pages: 2|5 min read

-During wartime, either side of conflict utilizes propaganda to shape international opinion and respective public outlook.
-Governments devote considerable resources and efforts on a global scale to produce material to influence attitudes to encourage involvement and action.
-The declaration of total war and subsequent campaigns across different forms of media conscripted propaganda as fundamental aims in order to mobilize hatred for the enemy; promote justification for the cause; garner support for allies and cooperation of impartial countries; and surge ideals from the result of war.
-A more dualistic approach was common during total war, presenting a struggle of good vs. evil conveying a conspicuous nature for the United States’ enemies.
-Creating messaging around polarizing concepts were a key strategy to push certain ideals in order to ensure maximum exposure amongst an international stage.
+During wartime, either side of a conflict utilizes propaganda to shape international opinion and public outlook.
+Governments devote considerable resources and efforts on a global scale to produce material to influence attitudes, encouraging involvement and action.
+The declaration of total war and subsequent campaigns across different forms of media conscripted propaganda as fundamental aims to mobilize hatred for the enemy; promote justification for the cause; garner support for allies and cooperation of impartial countries; and surge ideals from the result of war.
+A more dualistic approach was common during total war, presenting a struggle of good vs. evil, conveying a conspicuous nature for the United States’ enemies.
+Creating messaging around polarizing concepts was a key strategy to push certain ideals to ensure maximum exposure on an international stage.

-Two primary examples of effective propaganda campaigns are ‘I Want You For the U.S. Army’ and ‘Rose the Riveter’, that both played a prominent role in spotlighting awareness for particular messages and movements.
-These portraits inspire collective action for their demographics, but do so with different methods of persuasion.
-Following the United States declaration of total war in 1917, magazine illustrator James Montgomery Flagg composed an illustration for the United States army recruitment featuring a gaunt faced Uncle Same sporting a stern expression pointing at the viewer with the caption.
-“I Want You For the U.S. Army” in bold italicized.
-The discernable demeanor of Uncle Sam transformed into a powerful and robust figure, proved effective as millions of copies were distributed across the country.
-Notations of patriotic pride and an inherent sense of American duty were the outcomes of the poster, a feeling shared for the American population at large.
+Two primary examples of effective propaganda campaigns are ‘I Want You For the U.S. Army’ and ‘Rosie the Riveter’, which both played prominent roles in spotlighting awareness for particular messages and movements.
+These portraits inspire collective action for their demographics but do so with different methods of persuasion.
+Following the United States' declaration of total war in 1917, magazine illustrator James Montgomery Flagg composed an illustration for the United States Army recruitment featuring a gaunt-faced Uncle Sam sporting a stern expression pointing at the viewer with the caption, “I Want You For the U.S. Army” in bold italics.
+The discernable demeanor of Uncle Sam transformed into a powerful and robust figure, proving effective as millions of copies were distributed across the country.
+Notations of patriotic pride and an inherent sense of American duty were the outcomes of the poster, a feeling shared by the American population at large (Flagg, 1917).

-The mobilization of armed forces during World War II created a dire need for workers in the industrial labor force to supply the United States efforts in the war.
-The role of women dramatically shifted in order to compensate for the lack of male workers, which in turn ignited the charge of the feminist movement.
+The mobilization of armed forces during World War II created a dire need for workers in the industrial labor force to supply the United States' efforts in the war.
+The role of women dramatically shifted to compensate for the lack of male workers, which, in turn, ignited the charge of the feminist movement.
 The term “Rosie the Riveter” was coveted as a metaphorical representation of women who took action in the wartime industry.
-The most common physical depiction of Rosie the Riveter was by American illustrator J. Howard Miller created in 1943.
+The most common physical depiction of Rosie the Riveter was by American illustrator J. Howard Miller, created in 1943.
 This poster entitled, “We Can Do it!” featured a female factory worker dressed in a blue jumpsuit with a red bandana while flexing and exhibiting a poised expression.
-The iconic image of Rosie became the embodiment for American women’s emergence for social and economical change.
+The iconic image of Rosie became the embodiment for American women’s emergence for social and economic change (Miller, 1943).
 These renditions of propaganda demonstrate that publicized causes rooted in relevant themes significantly altered the state of the American people during total war conflicts.

 Get a custom paper now from our expert writers.